isabella232/advertising-cloud.en/help/user-guide/execution/dynamicmargin.md

 * Budget Reserve % is an optional safeguard, that can be used if you are not comfortable in putting the entire insertion amount as the spend cap.
 If during the campaign you are unable to deliver the contracted amount of units, you can make the decision on whether to increase your spend cap by reducing the reserve percentage.&#42;
 * Spend Cap will be auto-calculated based on the Gross Budget and Budget Reserve %.

-`Step 3`: Under Packages click Create a New Package.
+Step 3: Under Packages click Create a New Package.
 A new form will populate prompting you to fill in the following information:
 [ ![packages - campaign](assets/packages-campaign.png)](assets/packages-campaign.png)

-* `Name`: Choose a name for your package
+* Name: Choose a name for your package
-* `Dates`: Flight dates, note that all placements tied to this package must fall within these dates.
+* Dates: Flight dates, note that all placements tied to this package must fall within these dates.
 These dates must also fall within the campaign flight dates.
-* `Description`: Optional, if you'd like an additional description
+* Description: Optional, if you'd like an additional description
-* `Goal Type`: Select the metric that is your primary goal
+* Goal Type: Select the metric that is your primary goal
-* `Delivery Goal`: The number you'd like to deliver
+* Delivery Goal: The number you'd like to deliver
-* `Package Type`&#42;: The pricing method you'd like to track against
-* `Package Rate`&#42;: The rate you'd like to track against
+* Package Type&#42;: The pricing method for the advertiser.
+This is used to calculate the dynamic margin but will not cap delivery; you can cap spending only at the campaign level using a fixed margin.
+* Package Rate&#42;: The rate for the advertiser.
+This is used to calculate the dynamic margin but will not cap delivery; you can cap spending only at the campaign level using a fixed margin.
-* `Budget` is then auto-calculated based on the above information, and used for tracking ONLY.
+* Budget is then auto-calculated based on the above information, and used for tracking ONLY.
-* `3rd Party Billed Fees`: Enter a consolidated CPM amount and 3rd party fee description.
-To see a walkthrough of this feature, [click here](https://fast.wistia.net/embed/iframe/rhi560hsx0?popover=true).

-    * This feature does not override fees for services provided by TubeMogul such as Nielsen, comScore and IAS.
-To bring your own rate for these services, reach out to your Account Manager.
-These fees will be tracked as "non-billable other cost".
+* 3rd Party Billed Fees: Enter a consolidated CPM amount and 3rd party fee description.**Note:** This feature doesn't override fees for optional services, such as Nielsen, comScore, and IAS, are tracked as "non-billable other cost."
+To bring your own rate for these services, contact your Account Manager.

-*&#42;Note, when using Packages to track dynamic margin these are the fields that are used to calculate that metric.
-Enter the type and rate that was sold to your client and the platform will track against these metrics.
-Once again, the platform will only track these metrics NOT cap delivery.
-Only margin at the campaign level (using fixed margin) will cap your spend.*

 ## Feature Setup (Placement Level):

-`Step 1`: Create a package when creating/editing a placement.
+Step 1: Create a package when creating/editing a placement.

 [ ![package-placement](assets/package-placement.png)](assets/package-placement.png)

-`Step 2`: Either choose a Package that has already been created, or Create a New Package.
+Step 2: Either choose a Package that has already been created, or Create a New Package.
 If you are creating a new package, the same package form as above will populate.

 [ ![package-placement2](assets/package-placement2.png)](assets/package-placement2.png)